marcodenic/ai-clipboard/README.md

 ## Contributing 🤝

-We welcome your contributions, whether it's adding new features, squashing bugs, or suggesting improvements!
+I welcome your contributions, whether it's adding new features, squashing bugs, or suggesting improvements!
 Here’s how you can help:

 1.  **Fork** this repository.
 2.  git checkout -b feature/amazing-feature